ggabbiani/OFL/orthodocs/foundation/core.md

     fl_error(message,condition)

-force an error if condition is true
+force an error if condition is false or undef

 __Parameters:__